 The University of Arizona is an equal opportunity, affirmative action institution.
-The University does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, or gender identity, in its programs and activities.
+The University does not discriminate on the basis of race, color, religion, sex, national origin, age, disability, veteran status, sexual orientation, gender identity, or genetic information in its programs and activities.

 In accordance with the Americans with Disabilities Act (ADA) and the Rehabilitation Act of 1973, Section 504, no qualified person will be denied access to, participation in, or the benefits of, any program or activity operated by the University because of disability.
 The University will not discriminate against qualified individuals with disabilities in employment practices and activities, including, but not limited to, application procedures, hiring, tenure, promotion, advancement, termination, training, compensation and benefits.
 The University will not discriminate against a qualified individual because of the known disability of another individual with whom the qualified individual is known to have a relationship or association.

 The Disability Resource Center (DRC) is designated by the University of Arizona to provide centralized services, resources, and programs that facilitate equal learning and working opportunities for disabled faculty, staff, students, and guests of the University.
 Through an interactive process, DRC determines whether individuals are eligible for reasonable accommodation and, if so, the nature of the reasonable accommodation.